Rescaling Confidence: What Scale Design Reveals About LLM Metacognition: Sensitivity of ECE to Bin Count and Binning Strategy

 \subsection{Confidence Distribution Histograms}

-Figure~\ref{fig:conf_histograms}, ~\ref{fig:conf1_histograms} visualizes the raw (pre-normalization) confidence distributions for each scale condition, aggregated across datasets.
-These histograms directly illustrate the discretization phenomenon discussed in Section~4 and motivate our use of $meta\text{-}d'$ as a distribution-agnostic alternative to ECE.
+Figures~\ref{fig:conf_histograms} and \ref{fig:conf1_histograms} visualize the raw (pre-normalization) confidence distributions for each scale condition, aggregated across datasets.
+These histograms directly illustrate the discretization phenomenon discussed in Section~\ref{sec:results} and motivate our use of $meta\text{-}d'$ as a distribution-agnostic alternative to ECE.

 These visualizations serve three purposes: (1) they provide direct evidence of discretization as a function of scale design; (2) they explain \textit{why} ECE estimates are unstable---when 80\%+ of samples fall in a single bin, the metric is dominated by that bin's accuracy-confidence gap; and (3) they visually preview the key result that coarser and non-standard scales can reshape the confidence distribution in ways that are informative for analysis in the main text.